awsdocs/amazon-s3-userguide/doc_source/aws-usage-report-understand.md

 # Understanding your AWS billing and usage reports for Amazon S3<a name="aws-usage-report-understand"></a>

 Amazon S3 billing and usage reports use codes and abbreviations\.
-For example, for usage type, which is defined in the following table, *region* is replaced with one of the following abbreviations:
+For usage types in the table that follows, replace *region*, *region1*, and *region2* with abbreviations from this list:
 + **APE1:** Asia Pacific \(Hong Kong\)
 + **APN1:** Asia Pacific \(Tokyo\)
 + **APN2:** Asia Pacific \(Seoul\)